 Flux Seed — Congrats to the first Google X spinout!
-Building better buildings
+Building better buildings, now Helix.Re

 Excited to see my most recent investment announced today!
-Flux.io is the first Google X spinout, taking a data and software-driven approach to building design and optimization.
+Flux (now Helix.Re) is the first Google X spinout, taking a data and software-driven approach to building design and optimization.

 I first brainstormed with Astro Teller and Sebastian Thrun about this idea when they were forming Google X and looking for the largest markets in the world that look ripe for disruption from advancing information technology and machine learning.
 The $10 trillion spent each year on buildings certainly qualified, and it is staggering; the global construction industry is growing from 13% of the entire global economy to 15% in 2020.